-Playing games at the start of every drawing session is a useful way of getting into the groove of drawing, and will make it easier to transition to actually doing some drawing, then it would simply sitting at the tablet, tapping the pen against the screen and waiting for inspiration to come to you.
+Playing games at the start of every drawing session is a useful way of getting into the groove of drawing, and will make it easier to transition to actually doing some drawing, than it would simply be sitting at the tablet, tapping the pen against the screen, and waiting for inspiration to come to you.

 - Get a Comfortable Set Up

 You’re going to be at your tablet for a long time, so you may as well get comfortable.
 When you’re trying to complete something that is both time-sensitive and delicate, then the last thing you want is to be distracted by discomfort or fatigue.

 This comfort will contribute to keeping focused.
 Instead of finding excuses for standing up, walking around, or making a coffee or ten, you’ll be able to get in the zone, and you’d be surprised how easy it is to get through a mammoth chunk of work when you’re really in the zone.
 So, once the tablet is set up and ready, grab some cushions, make sure you’re neck and shoulders don’t start to hurt, and put that tablet in the center, and smash through your work.